iScsc/iscsc.fr/README.md

 │   ├── routes/              *routes and functions to executes for each model* │   ├── app.js              *main application for the backend* │   ├── .env                *stores database credentials and required information for the backend deployment.
 Must be created*
-│   └── example.env         *template for .env*
+│   └── .env.example         *template for .env*
 │
 ├── frontend
 │   ├── public              *automatically generated files and images that are publically available for the user*